VisImages/data/README.md

 make DEBUG=0
 ```

-2. Run on all the PDF documents and gain the results, and modify the file path in `shell.sh`:
+2. Run on all the PDF documents and gain the results, and modify the file path in `shell.sh` if you need:

 ```
 sh shell.sh